giuluck/non-linear-correlations/README.md

 This script computes the level of %DIDI using several binning strategies when GeDI is used to enforce fairness constraints directly on the data.
 Results are shown in _Figure 4.5_, and require a few minutes to be executed.

+#### Scalability

+This script tests the computational time required to compute HGR using different estimation algorithms on several synthetic datasets under various levels of noise and increasing sample size.
+Results are shown in _Figure 3.10_, and require a few hours to be executed.

 > Note: this script requires `Gurobi 11` to be manually installed in the local machine or in the Docker container.